Monday, November 25, 2024

 A useful accessory for many amateur transceivers is a TCXO - a device, often offered as an option, that improves the absolute frequency stability and accuracy of the radio.
 When in current production, the TCXO is available from the manufacturer - and possibly from third parties - but long after the radio has been made, a TCXO may be difficult to find.

 One option for addressing this issue is the use of the QRP Labs ProgRock 2 - LINK.
-This unit is pretty inexpensive (US$18 at the time of writing) and has a stability of 0.5ppm - which is likely better than even the original TCXO.
+This unit is pretty inexpensive (US$18 at the time of writing) and has a stability of 0.5ppm - which is likely better than even the original TCXO offered by the manufacturer.

 Any weird frequency